Relativity Space: Founding and funding (2015–2023)

+"Good Luck, Have Fun" and shifting to Terran R (From 2023)

-The company's initial attempt to launch its first rocket, named Terran 1, on March 8, 2023 was scrubbed due to technical issues, with an second attempt anticipated for March 11, 2023, which was also scrubbed.
+The company's initial attempt to launch its first rocket, named Terran 1, on March 8, 2023 was scrubbed due to technical issues, with a second attempt anticipated for March 11, 2023, which was also scrubbed.

+On March 23, 2023, Relativity launched its first Terran 1 flight, naming it "Good Luck, Have Fun" and carrying no payload. but it experienced failure during its second stage of flight and failed to reach orbit.
+Following the failed launch, Relativity announced that it was retiring Terran 1 in favor of developing the much larger, reusable Terran R vehicle.
+The Terran R design transitions some of the parts with less complexity (such as tanks) to more closely resemble manufacturing techniques used by others in the industry, instead of relying on additive manufacturing.
+The shift to the Terran R was also motivated by market forces in the launch industry.
+SpaceX's Falcon-9 rideshare missions, which launch many small satellites in a single launch, can offer lower pricing than a dedicated launch on smaller rocket.
+As a result, companies with smaller launch vehicles saw the need to diversify or pivot from their small launch vehicles.
+The Terran R is a much larger launch vehicle than the Terran 1, making it possible for it to be more cost-competitive with the Falcon 9.
+Rocket Lab took a similar approach, developing its Neutron launch vehicle, and additionally expanding its satellite hardware business.

+On March 10, 2025, Relativity announced that former Google head Eric Schmidt replaced Ellis as CEO of the company, though Ellis remains on the board.
+Schmidt was reported to have taken a controlling interest in the company.

 Facilities

 Headquarters

 Relativity Space announced a new 11000 sqm Long Beach, California headquarters and factory in February 2020.
 As of February 2020, the new headquarters is planned to house both business operations and Relativity's autonomous development operations that the company plans to build into a modern rocket manufacturing factory in the coming years.
 According to an interview with CEO Tim Ellis in early 2020, the factory is planned to have no fixed tooling, which is hoped to allow it to be rapidly reconfigured and autonomous.
 A new 93,000-square-metre (1,000,000 sq ft) factory was announced in June 2021, with Relativity set to takeover the former Boeing C-17 production plant in January 2022 to begin production of its Terran R reusable launch vehicle.
+In 2024, with the headquarters building completed, the company looked to have permitting approved for a 200 foot tall test stand.
+The application is in progress.